Popful Mail

-is a side-scrolling platform game developed by Nihon Falcom.
-It was originally released for the NEC PC-8801 home computer in 1991 and the PC-9801 in 1992.
-The game was later ported to the PC Engine CD-ROM by NEC Home Electronics, to the Sega CD by Sega, to DoJa mobile phones by Bothtec, and to the Super Famicom and Microsoft Windows by Falcom.
+is a 1991 action-adventure platform video game developed and published by Nihon Falcom for the PC-8801.
+It was later ported to the PC-9801 and Super Famicom by Falcom, to the Sega CD by Sega and Sega Falcom, to the PC Engine Super CD-ROM² by NEC Home Electronics and HuneX, and to DoJa mobile phones by Bothtec.

-After the failed attempt to bring the game to the west by reworking it to be the part of Sonic the Hedgehog series, the Sega CD version of the game was localized by Working Designs and released in North America in late 1994.
-Most versions of Popful Mail are for the most part similar to each other, but the Super Famicom and Sega CD versions differ significantly both from each other and from the previous releases.
+Most versions of Popful Mail are for the most part similar to each other, but the Sega CD and Super Famicom versions differ significantly both from each other and from the other releases.
+The Sega CD version was going to be reworked even further to be part of Sega's Sonic the Hedgehog series, but this did not end up happening.
+This version was localized by Working Designs and released in North America in early 1995, and was the only version available outside Japan prior to July 2024.

 Gameplay

 Popful Mail is a 2D platform game with several RPG elements - excluding the ability to level-up characters.
 The controls allow the player to jump, attack, open doors or treasure chests, and speak to another character.
 Additionally, the player can summon a menu to change some of the game's attributes, the current character, the current character's equipment, use or activate an item, read the game's status, save, load and quit.

-At the start of the game, the only playable character is Mail; as the game progresses, Tatt and Gaw will be available, and the player may switch between them at any time through the use of the "character" option in the menu (except in the middle of dialogues).
+At the start of the game, the only playable character is Mail; as the game progresses, Tatt and Gaw will be available, and the player may switch between them at any time through the use of the "character" option in the menu (except in the middle of cutscenes).
 Each character has different attacks and armor, as well as differences in walking speed and jump.
 Mail is the fastest character, but is the one whose jump is lowest.
 Tatt is balanced - slower than Mail but faster than Gaw - and his jump is similarly in between.
 Gaw is the slowest of the three, but can jump the highest and usually has the strongest attacks.

 The character encounters enemies as well as non-playable characters.
-Often, when encountering an important character, dialogue begins immediately, with the player having no control over it.
-These important dialogues are by default always voice acted; text accompanies them, and the voiced speech can be turned off in an options menu if so desired.
+Often, when encountering an important character, the dialogue scenes begins immediately, with the player having differing levels of control over it depending on the version.
+Varying amounts of these scenes are voiced in the Sega CD and Super CD-ROM² versions, and the voiced parts cannot be skipped over as quickly as the non-voiced parts.
+In the Sega CD version, the voiced speech can be turned off in the options menu if so desired.